A computational model of twisted elastic ribbons: Abstract

 \section{Abstract}

 We develop an irregular lattice mass-spring-model (MSM) to simulate and study the deformation modes of a thin elastic ribbon as a function of applied end-to-end twist and tension.
 Our simulations reproduce all reported experimentally observed modes, including transitions from helicoids to longitudinal wrinkles, creased helicoids and loops with self-contact, and transverse wrinkles to accordion self-folds.
 Our simulations also show that the twist angles at which the primary longitudinal and transverse wrinkles appear are well described by various analyses of the F\"oppl-von K\'arm\'an (FvK) equations, but the characteristic wavelength of the longitudinal wrinkles has a more complex relationship to applied tension than previously estimated.
-The clamped edges are shown to suppress longitudinal wrinkling over a distance on the order of the ribbon width, but otherwise have no apparent effect on measured wavelength.
-Further, by analyzing the stress profile, we find that longitudinal wrinkling does not completely alleviate compression, but rather caps the magnitude of the compression.
-Nonetheless, the width over which wrinkles form is observed to be wider than the near-threshold analysis predictions; the width is more consistent with the predictions of far-from-threshold analysis, even though it assumes negligible compression.
-However, the end-to-end contraction of the ribbon as a function of twist is found to more closely follow the corresponding near-threshold prediction as tension in the ribbon is increased, in contrast to the far-from-threshold analysis.
+The clamped edges are shown to suppress longitudinal wrinkling over a distance set by the applied tension and the ribbon width, but otherwise have no apparent effect on measured wavelength.
+Further, by analyzing the stress profile, we find that longitudinal wrinkling does not completely alleviate compression, but caps the magnitude of the compression.
+Nonetheless, the width over which wrinkles form is observed to be wider than the near-threshold analysis predictions-- the width is more consistent with the predictions of far-from-threshold analysis.
+However, the end-to-end contraction of the ribbon as a function of twist is found to more closely follow the corresponding near-threshold prediction as tension in the ribbon is increased, in contrast to the expectations of far-from-threshold analysis.
 These results point to the need for further theoretical analysis of this rich thin elastic system, guided by our physically robust and intuitive simulation model.